Four murder arrests after delivery driver dies in Shrewsbury

 The 23-year-old victim was confirmed dead in Berwick Avenue in Coton Hill, Shrewsbury.

-West Mercia Police believe the attack happened at about 13:05 BST and detained the men, aged 22, 26 and two aged 24, who remain in police custody.
+West Mercia Police believe the attack happened at about 13:00 BST on Monday and held two suspects aged 22, 26, and two aged 24.
+They remain in custody.

 The force has warned of increased patrols in the area to offer reassurance to residents.

-Det Ch Insp Mark Bellamy said: "We understand this incident may be concerning for the local community and I would like to offer my reassurance we will carry out a full and thorough investigation to establish the circumstances."
+Det Ch Insp Mark Bellamy said: "We understand this incident may be concerning for the local community and I would like to offer my reassurance that we will carry out a full and thorough investigation to establish the circumstances."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk